elijah629/redditlang/RedditLang Spec GenZ.md

 ### IO Functions

-- `coitusinterruptus` standard print function Signature `call coitusinterruptus(text damn String)`
+- `coitusinterruptus` print dat' string!
+Signature `call coitusinterruptus(text damn String)`
-- `pulloutnt` standard readline function Signature `call String pulloutnt()` Reads a line from stdio and returns it with no newline at the end
+- `pulloutnt` Read that line!
+Signature `call String pulloutnt()` Reads a line from stdio and returns it with no newline at the end

 ### Time Functions

-- `zzz` standard sleep function Signature `call zzz(timeMs damn Number)` Stops the current thread for `timeMs` seconds
+- `zzz` makes your code as boring as you!
+Signature `call zzz(timeMs damn Number)` Stops the current thread for `timeMs` seconds

 ```